shayleaschreurs/NFT_Graduation_Certificate/README.md

 ### Using the Minter
 ##### Navigating As A Student
 * Use the 'Select Account' dropdown to choose which eth address you want to mint the certifcate to
-* Enter you first and last name in the 'Enter full name' textbox
+* Enter your first and last name in the 'Enter full name' textbox
-* The date of completion will automatically be filled in for you
+* The date of completion will automatically be filled out for you
-* Upload a headshot from you computer.
-Make sure it a vertical portrait photo to ensure quality.
+* Upload a headshot from your computer.
+Make sure it is a vertical portrait photo to ensure higher quality.
-* Press the 'Register Certificate' button
+* Press the 'Register Certificate' button and your certificate will be minted to you ETH address with your name and photo attached!
+A preview will pop up on your screen along with the transaction receipt, and IPFS links.

-##### Navigating as an instructor
+##### Navigating As An Instructor